DavidBK/shampoo/Node/Asynchronous-Javascript.md

 Create a `callbacks-logging.js`.

-Change the `logAfterMs` function to accept a callback function as a second argument:
+Change the `logAfterMs` function to accept a callback function as a the last argument:

 ```js
 const logAfterMs = (message, ms, callback) => {